DaVinciJavascript/Syllabus/Week4_JSAdv.md

 - Types Revisited
 - Iterators
-- Filter & Reject
 - Map & Reduce
-- Deferred Promises
+- Promises

-- Immutability
+Hands-on: Use Underscore in our Todo App

 ### Homework